dashaveraksa/SBOL-Excel-Code-/README.md

 Click the "Upload" button and select your Excel file.
 Currently only one file can be run at a time.

 Then, select the "Proceed" button to start the conversion process.
 You should see a progress bar with the name of your file in it.
 If there is an error or file formatting that the program cannot understand, it will stop and tell you what to do.
 You will have to reupload the file for any changes you make to take effect.
+Here is an error example:

 ![](errorexample.gif)

-Enter the displayID, name, and description for your new collection.
+If there were no errors, enter the displayID, name, and description for your new collection.
 As stated make sure the displayID has only letters, numbers, or underscore characters and that it does not begin with a number.
 The displayID will be part of the URI, or uniform resource identifier for your collection.
 The name can be whatever you want it to be-- it gives greater specificity to your collection.

 ![](howtouse.gif)